MusicDin/kubitect/docs/getting-started.md

        └── ...
 ```

-### Step 5 - Test the cluster

-Using *tkk* command line tool, list all created clusters.
+All created clusters can be listed at any time using *tkk* command line tool.
 ```sh
 tkk list clusters
 ```

+### Step 5 - Test the cluster

-After successful installation of the Kubernetes cluster, Kubeconfig will be created within cluster's directory.
+After successful installation of the Kubernetes cluster, Kubeconfig is created in the cluster's directory.

-To export the Kubeconfig into a custom file run the following command.
+To export the Kubeconfig to a separate file, run the following command.
 ```
 tkk export kubeconfig --cluster my-first-cluster > kubeconfig.yaml
 ```